 Of all the meal kits out there, Gobble may just be my favorite.
 The food is very good and it can be prepared in about 15 minutes.
 They accomplish this by using simple recipes and sending you some pre-cooked (lentis, rice).
 That convenience has a price, and Gobble has among the highest prices in the industry.
 Still, if I could afford it, I’d probably stick with Gobble because it gives you the satisfaction of mostly cooking a meal, without the necessary expenditure of time.
 Plus they have a good selection of international fare.

 Gobble offers plans for 2 or 4 people.
 You can order as few as 2 meal kits a week or as many as you want.
 Cost is $12 a serving (or $14 if you only order 2 meal kits) – that is $24 per kit for 2 or $48 per kit for 4.
 You also have to pay $7 shipping, regardless of how many kits you order.
 Thus, the standard plan of 3 meals for 2 people per week costs $79.

 As other companies, Gobble usually offers discounts for its first week.
-Currently, you can get your first box with 3 kits at half price.
+Currently, you can get one free kit in your first box with this referral link.

 Gobble also offers lunch and breakfast subscriptions, but I haven’t tried them.

 Gobble offers mostly American and European food with some Asian, Indian and Mexican choices.
 They have numerous beef, chicken, seafood and vegetarian (but not necessarily vegan) choices every week.
 The dishes do take about 15 minutes to put together and most were quite tasty.